khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 ## Content alignment

-Left align content by importance, based on the information needs of your users, unless a different alignment helps with comprehension.
-For example, numeric data is easier to read when right aligned or is designed to a right-to-left audience, making it easier for the user to visually scan the data.
+Left align content by importance, based on the information needs of your users.
+In some circumstances, right aligning content helps with comprehension.
+For example, numeric data is easier to read when right aligned.
 To aid scanning on right-alignment, make sure you use the same number of decimal places for your numeric data.
+Tables may switch their alignment for right-to-left audiences, as well.

 Todo: Add live component block with code example of table alignment -- mixed data